darionco/DataSand/README.md

 # DataSand

-Make sure to install the PNaCl SDK: https://developer.chrome.com/native-client/sdk/download
+Install the PNaCl SDK in the parent folder (../nacl_sdk) and make sure to install pepper 49: https://developer.chrome.com/native-client/sdk/download